anishrtech/anishrtech/README.md

 ## About

 I mostly create software that automates work people would normally do by hand.
-This includes browser automation, real-time computer vision, and focuses on local machine learning that runs without the cloud.\n
+This includes browser automation, real-time computer vision, and focuses on local machine learning that runs without the cloud.
 I am currently a student at the **University of Minnesota: Twin Cities** (Class of **2030**).

 ---